Linden, Michigan

 Linden is a city in southern Genesee County, Michigan, United States.
 Its population was 4,142 at the 2020 census.
-It is part of the Flint metropolitan area.
+It is a part of the Fenton urban area just south of the Flint metropolitan area.

 History

 Linden was settled in late 1835 by two brothers, Richard and Perry Lamb.
 Perry Lamb provided housing for travelers.
 The village of Linden subdivision was platted by Consider Warner and Eben Harris in 1840.
 Warner and Harris also built the Springer's Hotel hostelry that same year.

 On September 23, 1851, the Linden post office was opened.
 North Linden village was platted in the northwest corner of section 20 along the railroad on January 31, 1857.
 Linden was incorporated as a village in 1871 by an act of the Legislature.

 In 1974, the community began to hold its Summer Happening festival.
 In 1988, Linden changed its incorporated status from village to city.

 In 2000, Linden, along with Fenton City and Township, passed a millage to turn the Tri-County Parks and Recreation share department into a parks and recreation metropolitan district, while Argentine Township and Tyrone Townships defeated the millage.
 Tri-County ceased operation on December 1, 2000 when the Southern Lakes Regional Parks and Recreation District began operations.

 On May 18, 2007, a fire destroyed the historic Union Block of businesses and apartments on Broad Street.
 The building was demolished in August 2007 to make way for future development.
 In 2008, the LaFontaine family purchased the vacant space of seven lots.
 In 2014, an underground gasoline leak from the Beacon and Bridge gas station affected Union Block and other downtown properties.
 Dr. Nicole Wax of Wax Orthodontics of Linden purchased the block from the LaFontaine family in March 2016.

 Summer Happenings was not held in 2011.
 A competing annual festival, Linden Mills Days, was launched in 2011 when Happenings pulled out of the city.
-In 2012, Happenings was held on Linden Community Schools grounds; while successful, it could not logistically return in 2013.
+In 2012, Happenings was held on Linden Community Schools grounds; while successful, it did not return in 2013.

 In September 2011, one of the Loose Senior Center buildings was destroyed by fire.
 A capital campaign began to replace the building.
 In June 2012, the center's board of directors agreed to place a bid on a building in Fenton Township.
 Instead, the center added an expansion to an existing building which was finished in December 2013.